 One of the most important questions asked about School finances is, "Is the School better or worse off as a result of the year's activities?"
 The statement of net position and the statement of activities report information about the School as a whole and about its activities in a manner that helps to answer this question.
-These statements include all assets, deferred outflows, liabilities, and deferred inflows using the accrual basis of accounting similar to the accounting used by private sector corporations.
+These statements include all assets and liabilities using the accrual basis of accounting similar to the accounting used by private sector corporations.
 All of the current year's revenues and expenses are taken into consideration regardless of when cash is received or paid.